 While MCAs have generous qualifying criteria, they do require a business have a history of credit card payments.
 A new business may not have enough history to qualify.
 If so, an MCA may simply not be an option.

-Lenders of unsecured business loans do look at qualifying criteria such as revenue and time in business, which presume you’ve been in business for at least a minimal amount of time.
-However, they also look to other criteria that show credit-worthiness, such as your personal credit score, to gauge whether making an unsecured business loan to you is an acceptable risk.
+Lenders of unsecured business loans do look at qualifying criteria such as revenue and time in business.
+However, they also look to other criteria that show credit-worthiness.

 HOW DO YOU WANT TO USE THE MONEY?

-When gauging the risk to making an unsecured business loan, some lenders will require a declaration of how you’ll be using the money.
+When gauging the risk to making an unsecured business loan, some lenders will want to know how you’ll be using the money.
 You’ll be held to use the loan for that purpose.
-Not all unsecured business loans must be for specified purposes, but it’s not unusual that the borrower may be restricted in how the money can be used.
+Not all unsecured business loans must be for specified purposes.
+However, it’s not unusual that the borrower may be restricted in how the money can be used.

 An MCA doesn’t have any such constraints.
 If your intention is to use the advance to buy more inventory, but a great deal for new equipment presents itself – you can use the MCA to buy the equipment instead.
 The only caveat is that you should never use business financing for personal reasons.